akashsonth/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe created in basic Python using the concept of magic squares
+Tic Tac Toe created in Python using the concept of magic squares